Rock Tumbling: Best Stones to Use

 What’s hot in rocks is also being determined by younger, more social voices.

-“We have kids come in the store educating their parents,” says Christine.
+“We have kids come into the store educating their parents,” says Christine.
 “TikTok videos are teaching a lot of kids about stones and crystals.
-By the time they come in the store, they already know what they’re looking at and what they want.
+By the time they come into the store, they already know what they’re looking at and what they want.
 They say, ‘This way, Mom.’
 They already know the stones they want.”

 Driving popularity can also drive demand for certain rocks.